JovanVuceljic/SpeedCubeShopICT/README.md

 ### Functionalities

-Routes (GET, POST, DELETE) with validations, search and pagination functions for databes tables Brands, Categories, CartItems, Orders, Products.
+Routes (get, post, delete) with validations, search and pagination functionalities for database tables Brands, Categories, CartItems, Orders, Products.

 Loging to console

 Exception handling

-JWT Token Auth (incomplete)
+Auth for delete with JWT Token

 ### Additional info
 All files without .gitignore file are on [branch](https://github.com/JovanVuceljic/SpeedCubeShopICT/tree/full) if needed for some reason